luciotato/LiteScript/devel/source-v0.7/Producer_js.lite.md

       method produce()

         .varRef.produce()
-        if .varRef.executes, return #if varRef already executes, nothing more to do .out "()" #add (), so JS executes the function call
+        if .varRef.executes, return #if varRef already executes, () are not needed

+        .out "()" #add (), so JS executes the function call